gitchain/gitchain/README.md

 Build Instructions
 ------------------

-Make sure you have go1.2.2 installed and your GOPATH is variable is pointing to a user-writeable directory (like $USER/go)
+Make sure you have go1.2.2 installed and your GOPATH variable is pointing to a user-writeable directory (like $USER/go)